khanna7/Sero-discordant_Couples/Code/Scratchpad/notes.md

 ```

 *At time of HBHCT*,
   * Identify all serodiscordant partnerships
-  * Check which HIV-infected actors in serodiscordant
-    partnerships have >1 partnership at that time
-  * Of these partnerships, idenfify the longest running partnership
-  * Set indicator for primary serodiscordant
-    partneships  (`primary_sdp = 1`) for these partnerships.

-*Identify serodiscordant partnerships*
 ```R
       ## Edgelist
          nw.el <- as.edgelist(nw, retain.all.vertices = T)